codr7/swift-interpreter/part1/README.md

 ```

 ## Showtime
-This prints 10, which is the final contents of the stack after adding 6 to 4.
+This prints 10, which is result of adding 6 to 4.

 ```
 let vm = VM()